1905

 He shares with Derain an artist's studio in Chatou.
 Success is not to go, and all experiments are possible.
 The visit made by the two friends to an exhibition of the works of Van Gogh excites Vlaminck, who finds his style.

-Executed in 1905 (or perhaps 1906), the oil on canvas, 65 x 81cm, for sale by Christie's in New York on May 4, is a centerpiece of this experimental period.
+Executed in 1905 (or perhaps 1906), an oil on canvas 65 x 81cm is typical of this experimental period.

 It is a landscape of suburban Paris, with small scattered houses separated by their gardens.
 It is such a commonplace that this view could be what an amateur photographer captures from his window.
 Composition has not the originality of a Derain, the line has not the strength of a Van Gogh.